Vision "Innovative maritime and technical service provider".

-EMDEN DOCKYARD is a compact refit facility with an excellent and modern infra-structure and a highly skilled team of more than 70 workers and project managers with many years of experience.
-We cover the complete spectrum of Naval, Commercial, Special & Offshore, Superyacht and Cruise Ship refits, rebuilds and new builds.
+EMDEN DOCKYARD is a compact refit facility with an excellent and modern infrastructure and a highly skilled team of almost 100 workers and project managers with many years of experience.
+We cover the complete spectrum of naval, commercial, special & offshore, superyachts and cruise ships.
+Here we carry out refits, rebuilds, repair works and also smaller new builds.
+Our range of services is complemented by the fabrication of welded structures and the mechanical processing of a wide variety of machine components as contract manufacturers.

-Our core team is complimented by a small and dedicated group of sub-contractors with whom we have worked together for many years enabling us to cater for any job, anywhere and independent of its size or complexity.
+Our core team is augmented by a dedicated group of subcontractors with whom we have worked together for many years.
+This cooperation enables us to cater for any job, anywhere and independent of its size or complexity.

 Emden is an ancient city whose history can be traced back to around 800 AD when a settlement was established on a small hill on the tidal shores of the River Ems.
 Already in the 16th century it was an important harbour and shipbuilding would then certainly have been carried out here.
 At the time Emden was part of Holland which was at war with Spain.
 The blockade of its other harbours stimulated the growth of Emden and made it the most important harbour in the area.
 Its importance only diminished when the Ems changed its course and the harbour became unusable in the 18th century.